Afghanistan and Pakistan have agreed to an immediate ceasefire, Qatar says

 The two countries share a 2,611-kilometer (1,622-mile) border known as the Durand Line, but Afghanistan has never recognized it.

-Pakistan is grappling with surging militancy, especially in areas bordering Afghanistan.
-It also accuses its nuclear-armed neighbor and rival India of backing armed groups, without providing any evidence.
+Pakistan also accuses its nuclear-armed neighbor and rival India of backing armed groups, without providing any evidence.

 Pakistan's army chief, Asim Munir, urged Afghans to choose “mutual security over perpetual violence and progress over hardline obscurantism.”

-“The Taliban must rein in the proxies who have sanctuaries in Afghanistan,” he told an audience on Saturday at the Pakistan Military Academy in Kakul, Khyber Pakhtunkhwa.
+“The Taliban must rein in the proxies who have sanctuaries in Afghanistan,” he told an audience at the Pakistan Military Academy in Kakul, Khyber Pakhtunkhwa, as high-level delegations from both countries arrived in the Qatari capital on Saturday for the negotiations.

 Associated Press writers Abdul Qahar Afghan in Jalalabad, Afghanistan, Sajjad Tarakzai in Islamabad, and Riaz Khan, in Peshawar, Pakistan, contributed to this report.